damienbod/angular-auth-oidc-client/docs/samples.md

 ## Code Flow with PKCE Using a configuration from an http source and silent renew

 Sometimes it is required to load the configuration from an http address.
-You can load the config from your source, map it into the required format and use the `withConfig(...)` function.
+You can load the config from your source and map it into the required format using the loader property on the `.forRoot` config.

 The properties used in this example are just for demo purposes, you can used any definitions.